bAvenir/vicinity-generic-adapter/README.md

 * Support to GATEWAY EVENTS
 * Management of registrations and credentials
 * Support for creating Thing Descriptions
+* MQTT module to help develop adapter for this technology
+* Atomatic collection of properties using NodeJS timers

 ### Future versions